 - If your freeholder wants to demolish or redevelop the property (in which case you would be entitled to compensation).

-3) Solicitor instruction
+3) Contact a Specialist Solicitor

-4) Valuation of lease extention
+4) Valuation of lease extension

 Firstly, a valuer, usually a chartered surveyor, is needed to put a value on the lease extension.
 I say “needed” because it would be extremely unwise not to have a valuer specialising in this field.
 He/she will use the valuation formula in the Leasehold Reform Housing and Urban Development Act 1993, as amended.
 Contact the Royal Institution of Chartered Surveyors for a list of local surveyors who specialise in lease extensions.
 It’s best to get a quote in writing first.